emu-russia/psxcpu/cells.md

 ![22oai](/imgstore/cells/22oai.jpg)

-22-OAI реализует функцию Y = NAND(a|b, c|d).
+22-OAI implements the function Y = NAND(a|b, c|d).

-Также ещё такой вентиль называется 2-2 OR/NAND MUX. Практическая польза от такого вентиля пока не ясна. Скорее всего такое сочетание часто используется, поэтому разработчики добавили специальную ячейку для этого.
+It is also called 2-2 OR/NAND MUX.
+The practical use of such a gate is not clear yet.
+Most likely this combination is often used, so the developers added a special cell for it.

 #### 22-AOI

 ![22aoi](/imgstore/cells/22aoi.jpg)

-Реализует функцию Y = NOR(a&b, c&d)  (2-2 AND/NOR MUX).
+Implement function Y = NOR(a&b, c&d) (2-2 AND/NOR MUX).

 #### NOR & NAND